Darkomen78/automation/Scripts/README.md

 • SSH_ARD_Admin.sh

 Remove all users and groups from SSH and ARD access and add only user specified in line 6 (default : admin)

+• revision.sh

+Show "initial today" date on the login screen in Day-Month-Year style.
+Usefull to keep initial deployement date on computer.
+Best use in a DeployStudio workflow after a fresh restore.